magneticio/vamp2setup/README.md

 ![](images/screen16.png)

-Now just input the url to your service ( http://vamp-tutorial-service:9090 ) into the empty field and this will both trigger continuous requests towards the service and show the real distribution over the two deployments, including the errors (n red).
+Now just input the url to your service ( http://vamp-tutorial-service:9090 ) into the empty field and this will both trigger continuous requests towards the service and show the real distribution over the two deployments, including the errors (highlighted in red).
-Thsi tool is not really part of Vamp, but it comes in handy to show the behaviour of Gateways and Istio.
+This tool is not really part of Vamp, but it comes in handy to show the behaviour of Gateways and Istio.

 ![](images/screen17.png)